boazbk/tcs/lec_10_efficient_alg.md

 where the _sign_  of a permutation $\pi$ is a number in $\{+1,-1\}$ which can be defined in several ways, one of which is that $sign(\pi)$  equals  $+1$ if the number of swaps that "Bubble" sort performs starting an array sorted according to $\pi$ is even, and it equals $-1$ if this number is odd.^[It turns out that this definition is independent of the sorting algorithm, and for example if $sign(\pi)=-1$ then one cannot sort an array ordered according to $\pi$ using an even number of swaps.]

+From a first look, [eq:det](){.eqref} does not seem like it makes much progress.
-It seems like we replaced one formula involving a sum over $n!$ terms with an even more complicated formula, which does not appear useful for making the problem easier.
+After all, all we did is replace  one  formula involving a sum over $n!$ terms with an even more complicated formula involving a sum over $n!$ tersm.
 But fortunately [eq:det](){.eqref} also has an alternative description: it is simply the [determinant](https://en.wikipedia.org/wiki/Determinant) of the matrix $A$, which can be computed using a process similar to Gaussian elimination.

 ### The permanent (mod 3) problem

 Emboldened by our good fortune above, we might hope to be able to compute the permanent modulo any prime $p$ and perhaps in full generality.
 Alas, we have no such luck.
-We do not know of a much better than brute force algorithm to even compute the permanent modulo $3$.
+In a similar "two to three" type of a phenomenon, we do not know of a much better than brute force algorithm to even compute the permanent modulo $3$.

 ### Finding a zero-sum equilibrium